 1. Fluent speech and auditory feedback

-Connected speech can be regarded as a special, very complex kind of sequential behavior; that is, a behavior consisting of several consecutive steps (segments, submovements).
-In speaking, such steps are the production of a phoneme, of a syllable, of a word, or of a clause.
-There is a hierarchy of steps of different complexity in speaking: A syllable is a sequence of phonemes, a word is a sequence of syllables, and so on.
-We can also say: Speech is a sensorimotor sequence – a sequence of motor actions as well as a sequence of perceptions, with both aspects closely linked to one another.
+Connected speech can be considered a particular, complex sequential behavior; that is, a behavior composed of several consecutive steps or segments.
+Such steps are the production of a phoneme, a syllable, a word, or a clause.
+There is a hierarchy of differently complex sequences in speaking: a syllable is a sequence of phonemes, a word is a sequence of syllables, a phrase is a sequence of words, and so on.
+We can also say that speech is a sensorimotor sequence: a sequence of motor actions as well as sensory perceptions, with both being closely linked to one another.

-In some kinds of sensorimotor sequence, e.g., in tying a bowknot, a certain number of steps must be made in a fix order to accomplish a goal.
-But not so in speaking: The sensorimotor sequence producing a certain word is, indeed, widely invariable, similar to that of tying a bowknot, but the sequences of words in sentences are not.
-Their order is determined by syntactic rules only, which allows a great variety of wording.
-The result of the sequence of tying a bowknot, if successfully completed, is always a bowknot – the result of a speech sequence can be a sentence never said before.
+In some kinds of sensorimotor sequences, for example, making a bow, a certain number of movements must be done in a certain order to accomplish a goal.
+But not so in speaking.
+Indeed, the motor sequence for the production of a certain word, e.g., the word “book,” is nearly always the same, similarly as in making a bow, but the sequences of words in sentences are not.
+Their order is determined by syntactic rules, but those rules allow a nearly unlimited variety of wording, depending on the intended meaning.
+The result of the movement sequence for making a bow, if successfully completed, is always a bow; the result of a speech sequence may be a sentence never said before.

-An issue important for a theory of stuttering is: How are sensorimotor sequences controlled by the brain in a way such that they can be executed fluently?
-In the first half of the 20th century, experts believed that behavioral sequences were feedback-controlled; that means, the perception of the current step being complete triggers the next step to start.
-The main argument against this position is that an organism needs some time from feedback perception to reaction – ca. 150ms or more.
-Because of this reaction time, an only feedback-controlled sequence could just not be fluently executed.
-A further argument against a purely feedback-based control is that sensorimotor sequences, after they were automatized, can be executed even if sensory feedback is interrupted.
+A question important for a theory of stuttering is how sensorimotor sequences are controlled by the brain in a way that they can be executed fluently.
+In the first half of the 20th century, experts believed that behavioral sequences were feedback-controlled; that is, the perception that the current step has been completed triggers the start of the next step.
+The main argument against this view is that some time is needed from feedback perception to reaction, namely about 150 ms or more.
+Because of that reaction time, a purely feedback-controlled sequence could never be fluently executed.
+A further argument against purely feedback-based control is that sensorimotor sequences, once they have been automated, can be executed even if sensory feedback is interrupted.
 This is also true for speaking.

-It was Lashley (1951) who showed that sequential behavior is not attributable to sensory feedback only.
-He proposed a hierarchical organization of ‘plans’ – today, we would rather say programs – allowing a feedforward control of sensorimotor sequences.
+It was who showed that sequential behavior cannot be controlled by sensory feedback alone.
+He proposed a hierarchical organization of ‘plans’ – today, we would rather say programs – that allow a feedforward control of sensorimotor sequences.
 Meanwhile, Lashley’s position is regarded as confirmed (see, e.g., Rosenbaum et al., 2007).
-However, Lee (1951) and Stromsta (1959) demonstrated that a healthy person’s speech flow can be severely disrupted by manipulation of auditory feedback. and Kalveram and Jäncke (1989) showed that even a delayed auditory feedback (DAF) of 40ms, which is below the threshold of conscious perception, influences the timing of speech.
-These facts indicate that speaking is not purely feedforward-controlled – obviously, auditory feedback plays some role (read more).
+However, Lee (1951) and Stromsta (1959) demonstrated that a healthy person’s speech flow can be severely disrupted by manipulation of auditory feedback.
+Furthermore, Kalveram and Jäncke (1989) showed that even a delayed auditory feedback (DAF) of 40 ms, which is below the threshold of conscious perception, affects the timing of speech.
+These facts indicate that speaking is not purely feedforward-controlled; obviously, auditory feedback plays some role (read more).

-By the way, not only auditory feedback, but also proprioceptive, tactile, or kinaesthetic feedback – feeling the movements of vocal folds, jaws, tongue, and lips, feeling the contact of palate, tongue, and lips, etc. – might influence speech control (imagine how the anesthesia of tongue, lips, and palate would alter the quality of articulation!).
-I will not further deal with these kinds of sensory feedback here, since I do not assume that they are impaired or anyway involved in stuttering.
+By the way, not only auditory feedback but also proprioceptive, tactile, or kinesthetic feedback, that is, feeling the movements of vocal folds, jaws, tongue, and lips, the contact of palate, tongue, and lips, etc., influence speech contro.
+Imagine, for instance, how the anesthesia of tongue, lips, and palate would alter the quality of articulation.
+I will not further deal with these kinds of sensory feedback here, since I don’t believe that they are involved in the causation of stuttering.
+An exception perhaps is the sensory feedback of breathing; see Section 2.2.

 Theory of stuttering: sequencing of speech units